Founder and Executive Director

 Design and Marketing Advisors

-Ismael Obregon, Founder and Creative Driector, Oishii Creative, Brand and Website Design.
+Ismael Obregon, Founder and Creative Director, Oishii Creative, Brand and Website Design.

-Amy Adams, Snejana Daily, Cora Hirashiki, Founders Sisu Creative, Social Media.
+Amy Adams, Snejana Daily, Cora Hirashiki, Founder Sisu Creative, Social Media.